ByteLandTechnology/ink-canvas/docs/api/variables/processShim.md

 `boolean`

-Always true.
+Always returns true

 ### stdin

 > **stdin**: `object`

-Mocked stdin stream object.
+Standard input stream mock

 #### stdin.isTTY

 > **isTTY**: `boolean` = `true`

-Indicates if the stream is a TTY.
+Indicates if the stream is connected to a TTY

+Set to true to enable raw input mode in Ink.

 ##### Default Value